-(As defined by the Universal Declaration of Human Rights, these are not privileges granted by governments, nor should governments abrogate them.)
+The goal is the protection of everyone’s basic human rights, including the right to enjoy economic, social, and cultural freedoms, as well as civil and political ones.
+As defined by the Universal Declaration of Human Rights, these rights are not privileges granted by governments, nor can governments abrogate them.

 Columbia Foundation has a specific interest in the human right to food, including equitable access to land for food production, and in the right to equal suffrage where every vote is counted fairly.
 The foundation focuses its grantmaking on programs that work toward the following:

 - Expansion of the availability of locally produced, affordable fresh food to meet the needs of people from diverse cultures in low-income communities, and strengthening of efforts to build a regional food economy that meets their needs

 - Increased access to farmland for new and established farmers committed to practicing regional sustainable agriculture

 - Public finance of campaigns for public office, and electoral reform to ensure fair voting and vote-verification standards

 Annual Deadline: August 1 for a full proposal.